 Right, let's get down to business.

-If you're starting from complete scratch as a newbie, then you're going to need some very basic things like web hosting and a domain name for your lifestyle blog.
+If you're starting from complete scratch as a beginner, then you're going to need some basic things like web hosting and a domain name for your lifestyle blog.

-In addition to web hosting, you're also going to need a WordPress theme to give your lifestyle blog a unique and professional look.
+In addition to web hosting, you're also going to need a WordPress theme of some kind to give your lifestyle blog a unique and professional look.

-I recommend you check out either Genesis Framework along with a nice child theme like the stunning Essence Pro Theme, or pay a visit to the Template Monster marketplace to find a suitable styled theme.
+I recommend you check out either Genesis Framework along with a nice child theme like the stunning Essence Pro Theme (Affiliate link).
+Or take a look at Thrive Theme's awesome new Theme Builder here (Affiliate link).

 If you're totally new to WordPress and setting up a blog, don't panic, I've got you covered.
 I don't really want to go over the details of installing WordPress, themes, and plugins in this post as I've done this so many times before.
 So, go and check out my detailed step-by-step tutorial guide here instead.

-OK, so far you should have most of the building blocks in place for launching your new lifestyle blog.
+OK, so far you should have most of the building blocks in place for starting your new lifestyle blog.

-But, before you scribble in the launch date into your online Calendar, let's turn our focus on getting things prepared on your blog beforehand, and we'll begin with writing your about page.
+But, before you scribble your blog's official launch date into your online Calendar, let's turn our focus on getting things prepared on your blog beforehand, and we'll begin with writing your about page.

-Writing an about page for your lifestyle blog requires a little creativity.
+Writing an about page for your lifestyle blog requires a little bit creativity.

-Remember, you're not trying to sell anything or market a product or service, yet, so try and avoid the sales pitch, especially in your about page.
+Remember, you're not trying to sell anything or market a product or service.
+Not yet anyway, so try and avoid the sales pitch and especially in your about page.

-Instead, talk about what you are passionate about, share your beliefs, and your goal with your lifestyle blog.
+Instead, talk about your passion and the things you care about in this world.
+Share your beliefs and your main goal with your lifestyle blog.

-Let people know what kind of personality you have and the things you enjoy doing in life.
+Let people know what kind of personality you have and why they should consider following your journey.

-OK, now the exciting bit, writing your first blog post, which is essentially your lifestyle blog launch post.
+OK, now the exciting bit, writing your first blog post, which is essentially your lifestyle blog's official launch post.

-Please take some time to write this, do not rush it.
-The reason being is that someday you will hopefully look back at your first post to see how far you've come.
+Please take some time to write this carefully, and do not rush it.
+The reason being is that someday you will hopefully look back at this first post to see how far you've come.
+Make it memorable.

-Your first post will also serve as a compass that you can refer back to anytime you feel you're steering off course with your blog's direction and purpose.
+Your first post will also serve as a compass that you can refer back to anytime you feel you're steering off course with your blog's direction or purpose.

 Now, just because this is your launch post, it doesn't mean you should launch your blog straight after you've published it.
-What you should do is aim to write at least 5 to 10 high-quality blog posts before you launch and promote your lifestyle blog.
+What you should consider doing is to aim to write at least 5 to 10 high-quality blog posts before you launch and promote your lifestyle blog.